 The coronavirus pandemic has turned the world upside down.
 Due to the health threat it poses, people are forced to remain home, businesses are closed, and there is no sign the situation will change anytime soon.

-If your business can stay open despite the coronavirus, ponder the following tips for managing your remote workers.
+If your business can stay open despite the coronavirus, take a look at our guide for managing your remote workers.

 If your employees are newcomers to the world of remote working, they might be a little baffled as to where to start.
 After all, it is a significant change in their day-to-day life.
 To help them adjust to the changes, provide them with a quick guide on how to work from home.